-\item The relative Hochschild-Serre spectral sequence associated with the embedding $\p_{I}\hookrightarrow\g$ with coefficients in $L$ degenerates in the first term.
+\item The relative Hochschild-Serre spectral sequence associated with the embedding $\p_{I}\hookrightarrow\g$ {and} with coefficients in $L$ degenerates in the first term.
 In other words, we have the following collection of isomorphisms:

-where $W^{I}$ is the right coset $W_I\backslash W$ represented by elements of the minimal length in the Weyl group $W$ and by $\kk[-2l(w)]$ we mean the one-dimensional vector space shifted in homological degree $2l(w)$. \end{enumerate} \end{theorem} \begin{proof} Consider the category $(\p_{I},\h_{I})\ttt mod$ of $\p_{I}$-modules that are semi-simple as $\h_{I}$-modules.
-I.e. each module is a sum (probably infinite) of finite-dimensional $\h_{I}$-modules.
+where $W^{I}$ is the right coset $W_I\backslash W$ represented by elements of the minimal length in the Weyl group $W$ and by $\kk[-2l(w)]$ we mean the one-dimensional vector space shifted by the homological degree $2l(w)$. \end{enumerate} \end{theorem} \begin{proof} Consider the category $(\p_{I},\h_{I})\ttt mod$ of $\p_{I}$-modules that are semi-simple as $\h_{I}$-modules. {In other words} each module is a sum (probably infinite) of finite-dimensional $\h_{I}$-modules.
 Then the Lie algebra cohomology which we are looking for may be considered as the derived $Hom$-functor in this category.
-In particular, we can use a BGG resolution $B_{\lambda}^{\udot}$ of the irreducible $\g$-module $L(\lambda)$ as defined in~\eqref{eq::BGG::parabolic} in order to compute the derived hom between $L(\lambda)$ and arbitrary module $N\in mod\ttt(\p_{I},\h_{I})$:
+In particular, we can use the BGG resolution $B_{\lambda}^{\udot}$ of the irreducible $\g$-module $L(\lambda)$ as defined in~\eqref{eq::BGG::parabolic} in order to compute the derived homomorphisms between $L(\lambda)$ and arbitrary module $N\in mod\ttt(\p_{I},\h_{I})$:

 In particular, if $N$ is a trivial $\g$-module then $Hom_{\h_{I}}(L_{I}(\omega\cdot\lambda),\kk)$ differs from zero only for $\omega=Id$ and $\lambda=0$.
 What means that we have checked Identity~\eqref{eq::H::p_I::g_mod} for irreducible $\g$-module $N$.
-The semisimplicity of the category of finite-dimensional $\g$-modules implies that Identity~\ref{eq::H::p_I::g_mod} is true for all finite-dimensional $\g$-modules and item~\ref{thm::parab::vanish::item1} is proven.
+The semisimplicity of the category of finite-dimensional $\g$-modules implies that Identity~\ref{eq::H::p_I::g_mod} is true for all finite-dimensional $\g$-modules and item~\ref{thm::parab::vanish::item1} is proved.